sizej/NFL_RT_Prob/README.md

 ![](images/all_yards_scattter.jpeg)

-This is the same kind of plot, but this time including all plays (not just the start of possessions).
+Below is the same kind of plot, but this time including all plays (not just the start of possessions).

 ![](images/outcome_by_time.jpeg)

-Most of the noteworthy information here is in the last parts of each half.
+Most of the noteworthy information here is in the final minutes of each half.
 If a team takes possession very near the end of a half, the 'other' outcome becomes more likely than at other times.

 ## Predicting Outcomes